circlefin/malachite/specs/english/consensus/misbehavior.md

 superficial inspection of the pseudo code we observe that

-- **[Double vote]** correct validators never send two (different) vote messages (prevote, precommit) for the same height and round, and
+- **[Double vote]** correct validators never send two (different) vote messages (prevote, precommit) for the same height and round (that is the messages differ in the value they carry; also nil is considered a value here), and
 - **[Double propose]** a correct proposer never send two different proposals for the same height and round, and
 - **[Bad proposer]** a correct validator whose ID is different from